Dynamsoft/barcode-reader-python-samples/README.md

 ## Overview

 This repository contains multiple samples that demonstrate how to use the [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) Python Edition.
+It also includes an [AI coding skill](#build-your-app-faster-with-ai) that helps you quickly build your own barcode app with AI agents like GitHub Copilot, Claude, and Cursor.

 ## Requirements